 Jon also represents both borrowers and financial institutions, such as JPMorgan Chase, Goldman Sachs, Wells Fargo, Citibank, and U.S. Bank, in financing transactions that involve teams and other sports properties.
 These have included the NBA's $2 billion league-wide credit facility, a $650 million bond issuance by an affiliate of the Jets, a $450 million senior secured credit facility to fund the acquisition of the Chicago Cubs and Wrigley Field, and a $225 million loan to the owners of the Houston Texans.

 In 2012, Jon was inducted into the Sports Business Journal's Hall of Fame after being named one of the "Forty Under 40" most influential executives in the sports industry for 2008, 2009 and 2012.
-He has been recognized numerous times as one of the top sports attorneys in the country by Chambers USA, which described him as "a gifted corporate lawyer with an extraordinary capacity to handle complex matters."
+In 2013, he was recognized as one of the top “40 Under 40” M&A lawyers by The M&A Advisor.
+He has also been recognized numerous times as one of the top sports attorneys in the country by Chambers USA, which described him as "a gifted corporate lawyer with an extraordinary capacity to handle complex matters."
 Jon also serves on the Board of Directors of the Stanford University Athletic Department and The Bronx Defenders.

-Jon lives in Manhattan with his wife Lisa and their daughter Emily.
+Jon lives in Manhattan with his wife Lisa and their daughters Emily and Alexandra.